andrewt3000/web_development/README.md

 Alternatives: [yarn](https://yarnpkg.com/)

 ### Updating packages
-best practice: keep javascript packages up to date on front and back end.
+Best practice: Periodically (weekly) update javascript packages on front and back end.
+This is important for security reasons, but can challenging when libraries change and break your project.
+After upgrading run tests.
 ```
 #command show what needs to be updated
 ncu